 Our Patient Advice and Liaison Service (PALS) is also available to help people obtain the information they need, where possible, even if they do not have access to a phone or the internet.

-If the information you want is not available through our Publication Scheme and you cannot find it elsewhere on our website, you can send a request to our FoI team.
+Important: please check our Publication Scheme and our FoI frequently asked questions sections before submitting a request for information.
+If you cannot find the information you require in these sections or elsewhere on our website, you can submit a request to our FoI team.

 You are entitled to ask whether we hold information on a specific area and then request copies of the information itself.
 Requests for information must be made in writing and include your name and an address to which correspondence can be sent.
 Requests should include a clear and specific description of the information you are seeking.